-WaterAid is made up of member countries in India, Australia, Canada, Japan, Sweden, the UK and the USA.
-The member countries help coordinate and fund operations across country programs with the mission to transform the lives of the poorest and most marginalised people by improving access to safe water, sanitation and hygiene WaterAid Australia coordinates and fund programs in Cambodia, Papua New Guinea and Timor-Leste.
+WaterAid is made up of member countries in India, Australia, Canada, India, Japan, Sweden, the UK and the USA.
+The member countries help coordinate and fund operations across country programs with the mission to transform the lives of the poorest and most marginalised people by improving access to safe water, sanitation and hygiene.

+WaterAid Australia coordinates and fund programs in Cambodia, Papua New Guinea and Timor-Leste.

 Since we started, we've remained resolutely focused on tackling the three essentials; water, sanitation and hygiene, that transform people's lives.
 Without all three, people can't live dignified, healthy lives.
 With all three, they can unlock their potential, break free from poverty, and change their lives for good.
 Children grow up healthy and strong, women and men get to earn a living, whole communities start to thrive.
+It sounds normal and it should be.
+Since 1981 we have reached over 27 million people with clean water.